Social Event Management Procedures (SEMP)

 Register online by 3 PM on the day of the event

-**If tails come to GLOS office for approval and register by 3PM day of event, or 12 noon Friday if event is scheduled for over the weekend
+**If you will be serving tails please register by 3PM day of event, or 12 noon Friday if event is scheduled for over the weekend and come to GLOS office for approval

 No "on the fly" for tails events

 |Register online by midnight on Wednesday the week of event.
 Bring completed SEMP Meeting Form to the meeting with GLOS Coordinator for approval.

 A keg may be purchased for a REGISTERED event, whether that is Tier 1, 2 or 3.

 Only one type of alcohol at an event (keg beer OR bottled beer OR canned beer OR wine OR tails)

 Kegs must always be registered online as they are an exception to college alcohol policy